234th Rifle Division: Battle of Nevel

 Despite this initial success, for reasons that remain uncertain Yeryomenko reined in his advancing forces on October 9 and by the next day German reserves had managed to cordon off the huge salient, which thwarted any immediate push toward Vitebsk.
 After mid-month 4th Shock conducted nearly constant operations either to improve its positions or defend against German counterattacks.
 A more determined effort began on October 17 when 83rd Corps and 2nd Guards Corps struck the 129th Infantry Division and the flank and rear of II Luftwaffe Corps, threatening to collapse the defenses north of Vitebsk.
 In response the 20th Panzer Division, although it had fewer than 20 tanks on strength, was ordered to counterattack and managed to contain the advance after two days of heavy fighting.
-Nevertheless the Luftwaffe troops were forced to withdraw to new defensive positions.
+Nevertheless, the Luftwaffe troops were forced to withdraw to new defensive positions.
 On October 20 Kalinin Front was redesignated as 1st Baltic Front; at about this time Yeryomenko reported that his rifle divisions had been reduced to from 3,500 - 4,500 personnel each.

 Polotsk-Vitebsk Offensive

 In an early morning fog on November 2 the 3rd and 4th Shock Armies penetrated the defenses of the left flank of 3rd Panzer Army southwest of Nevel.
-After the breakthrough, which opened a 16km-wide gap, 3rd Shock turned to the north behind the flank of 16th Army while 4th Shock moved southwest behind 3rd Panzer Army.
+After the breakthrough, which opened a 16 km-wide gap, 3rd Shock turned to the north behind the flank of 16th Army while 4th Shock moved southwest behind 3rd Panzer Army.
 While 4th Shock's 60th Rifle Corps formed the shock group for this attack the 83rd Corps launched local attacks and protected the 60th's left flank.
 At the same time the Front's 43rd and 39th Armies were also attacking eastward along the Smolensk–Vitebsk road.
 Due to increasing German resistance and deteriorating weather the Soviet advance was brought to a temporary halt on November 11.
 The STAVKA ordered a regrouping which resulted in 83rd Corps moving to 43rd Army on November 14 with the objective of cutting the rail line between Zhukovo and Ezerishche.
 In another regrouping later in the month the Corps went to 11th Guards Army, still in 1st Baltic Front.